ionic-team/getting-started-ac-angular/README.md

     const res = await this.getAuthResult();
     if(res) {
         const data = (await AuthConnect.decodeToken(TokenType.id, res)) as { name: string };
-        return data?.name;
+        return data?.name ;
     }
     return undefined;
 }
 ```

-**Note:** the format and data stored in the ID token may changed based on your provider and configuration.
+**Note:** the format and data stored in the ID token may change based on your provider and configuration.
 Check the documentation and configuration of your own provider for details.

 You can use these wherever you need to supply a specific token.
 For example, if you are accessing a backend API that requires you to include a bearer token (and you probably are if you are using Auth Connect), then you can use the `getAccessToken()` method and <a href="https://github.com/ionic-team/tea-taster-vue/blob/feature/auth-connect/src/use/backend-api.ts#L15-L22" target="_blank">create in interceptor</a> that adds the token.